 Medical News Today provides the latest Alzheimer’s, aging and dementia research from prestigious universities and journals throughout the world.

 A comprehensive Alzheimer’s resource from the National Institute on Aging.
-The Alzheimer’s Disease Education and Referral (ADEAR) Center Web site will help you find current, comprehensive Alzheimer’s disease (AD) information and resources from the National Institute on Aging (NIA).
+The Alzheimer’s Disease Education and Referral (ADEAR) Center Web site will help you find current, comprehensive Alzheimer’s disease (AD) information and resources.

 Alzheimer’s Disease Support Groups